Critical surface phase behavior governs hydrophobic attraction between extended solutes: Simulation results for the effective potential:

 We model an idealized, maximally hydrophobic solute using a purely repulsive Morse potential for both solute-solute and solute-water interactions as detailed in Appendix~\ref{app:interpot}.
 Fig.~\ref{fig:pmfsT300}(a) and (b) show the effective potential $W(r)$ for $R_s=10\,${\AA} and $R_s=15\,${\AA} respectively, at temperature $T=300$K for several pressures in the range $0\le p\le 1500\,$atm.
 Differences between $p=0$ and ambient pressure of $p=1\,$atm are unresolvable on the scale of the pressure effects on $W(r)$ that we observe, thus $p=0$ provides a good description of both coexistence and ambient conditions.
-To aid comparison between the two values of $R_s$, we plot the potentials with respect to $r^\prime\equiv r-2R_s$ and express their magnitude in units of $k_BT$.
+To compare between the two values of $R_s$, we plot the potentials versus $r^\prime= r - 2R_s$ and scale their magnitude by $k_B T$.

 For both $R_s=10\,${\AA} and $R_s=15\,${\AA} we observe the following features: (i) for lower pressures, the potentials are strongly attractive on the scale of $k_BT$- a well-known characteristic of interactions between solvophobes of various shapes and sizes \cite{LumChandlerWeeks1999,Lam2017,Hopkins:2009,ChackoEvansArcher2017}; (ii) when $p=0\:$atm, the potential is approximately linear over much of the range of $r$ beyond the minimum, implying a separation-independent attractive force; (iii) On increasing $p$ (and thus the oversaturation), the potential becomes appreciably more rounded over a given range of $r$, while the attractive range and depth decrease substantially; (iv) At large $r$, $W(r)$ exhibits weak oscillatory behavior which becomes more pronounced at high pressures (see also \cite{Ghosh:2001aa,Sarma:2012}).
 Similar oscillations have previously been studied in the context of entropic depletion interactions in highly size-asymmetrical hard sphere mixtures~\cite{Roth2000a}, where it was shown that the radial distribution function of the pure solvent sets the oscillation period.